-Courses in Curriculum and Instruction (EDCI), Reading Education (RDG), and Special Education (SPED) are offered through the Department of Curriculum and Instruction along with the Bachelor of Science (B.S.) and Bachelor of Arts (B.A.)
-Degrees in Interdisciplinary Studies at the undergraduate level.
-At the graduate level, the Master of Education (M.Ed.) in Curriculum and Instruction, the Master of Education (M.Ed.) in Bilingual Education, the Master of Education (M.Ed.) in Secondary Education, and the Doctor of Education (Ed.D.) are offered.
-The B.A. in Interdisciplinary Studies leads to Teacher Certification in the state of Texas in EC-4 or 4-8 in one of eight specialty areas: Bilingual Education/ESL, Early Childhood Education, Generic Special Education, Mathematics, Mathematics/Science, Science, English Language Arts/Reading, and Social Studies.
-The B.S. in Interdisciplinary Studies leads to Teacher Certification in the state of Texas in grades 4-8 in one of six specialty areas: Mathematics, Mathematics/Science, Science, English Language Arts/Reading, and Social Studies.
-Additionally, the Department offers two endorsement programs recognized by the state of Texas in Bilingual Education and Early Childhood Education.
+Courses in Curriculum and Instruction (EDCI) Reading Education (RDG), and Special Education (SPED) are offered through the Department of Curriculum and Instruction along with the Bachelor of Science (B.S.)
+Degree in Interdisciplinary Studies at the undergraduate level.
+At the graduate level, the Master of Education (M.Ed.) in Curriculum and Instruction is offered in Bilingual Education, Early Childhood Education, Reading Education, and Special Education along with the Master of Education degree (M.Ed.) in Secondary Education.
+A Doctor of Education (Ed.D.)
+Degree is offered in Curriculum and Instruction with a focus on urban school communities.
+The B.S. in Interdisciplinary Studies leads to Teacher Certification in the state of Texas in EC-4 or 4-8 in one of eight specialty areas: Bilingual Education/ESL, Early Childhood Education, Generic Special Education, Mathematics, Mathematics/Science, Science, English Language Arts/Reading, and Social Studies.
+Students have two options for these degrees.
+Option I has not foreign language component, Option II requires a foreign language component Additionally, the Department offers two endorsement programs in Bilingual Education and Early Childhood Education.
 Unlike most of the instructional units at the University, no minor is offered through this Department.
 The Department and associated instructional facilities are housed in the Roderick R. Paige Education Building with the Department Office located in Room 204.

-Students who are interested in detailed information regarding the graduate degrees offered through the Department are referred to the Graduate School Bulletin of Texas Southern University for detailed information.
+Students who are interested in detailed information regarding the graduate degrees offered through the Department are referred to the Graduate School Bulletin of Texas Southern University.